Barbara Jacobs Rothstein: Federal judicial service

 On December 3, 1979, Rothstein was nominated by President Jimmy Carter to a new seat on the United States District Court for the Western District of Washington created by 92 Stat.
 1629.
 She had been recommended to Carter by Senators Henry M. Jackson and Warren Magnuson, who had "decided to use a merit commission to select the appointment rather than the usual method of selecting through the political process".
 She was confirmed by the United States Senate on February 20, 1980, and received her commission the same day.
 She served as Chief Judge from 1987 to 1994.
 From 2003 to 2011, she was the Director of the Federal Judicial Center.
 She assumed senior status on September 1, 2011, and is currently serving by designation on the United States District Court for the District of Columbia.

-Notable case
+Notable cases

 In February 2020, Rothstein, sitting by designation with the United States Court of Appeals for the Eleventh Circuit in Florida, was a member of a 3-judge panel in Jones et al. v.
 DeSantis, a 2020 voting rights case.
 2018 Florida Amendment 4 permitted former felons to vote, however DeSantis signed a law that required former felons to pay all legal fees before being eligible to vote again, despite some of them not knowing how much they owed.
 District judge Robert Hinkle struck down that law, and the panel kept the injunction against the law.
 However, the panel was reversed in a sharply divided en banc decision that September.

+In August 2025, Rothstein tossed many conditions the Trump administration tried to impose on existing grants, which included not using the funds for abortion, DEI, or "gender ideology", as well as requirements that the grant recipients cooperate with ICE.
+Rothstein ruled that Congress, not the president, holds the power to set conditions on federal funding.